Scheiße: Background

 The song was written and produced by Lady Gaga and RedOne.
 It was originally recorded on a tour bus in Europe in 2010, and was later remixed at Larrabee Sound Studios in North Hollywood, California by Trevor Muzzy.
-Gaga said that the song was inspired after a night of partying at the Laboratory nightclub in Berlin, Germany.
+Gaga said that the song was inspired after a night of partying at the Lab.oratory nightclub in Berlin, Germany.
 The next day, she wrote "Scheiße", stating that she "meant [the song] like 'shit, it's good.'
 But I also meant it the other way; because this song is really about wanting to be a strong female without all the bullshit that comes along with.
 Anything that gets in your way from being brave.
 It's not the only word I know, I just like that word.
 It's sexy."

 "Scheiße" was first introduced in a Thierry Mugler fashion show held on January 19, 2011 as a remix; the fashion show also featured Gaga on the runway.
 It featured a thumping dance beat with snippets of German words.
 The remix ended with the lyrics, "I'll take you out tonight/say whatever you like."
 On January 20, 2011, Mugler's creative director Nicola Formichetti premiered a short film featuring a remix of the song.
 Gaga commented on her website, Littlemonsters.com, that she wanted to release "Scheiße" as a single but her label did not want her to put it out.
 "Scheiße" was released as part of Gaga's second studio album, Born This Way, on May 23, 2011.